eninedev/eninedev.github.io/entropy/index.md

 Email your Statement of Purpose to fresher@enine.dev.

-> !!
+⛔ WARNING<br>
 Statements of Purpose found to be written using ChatGPT or other LLMs will invalidate the application.

 ### Video Interview